intel/scikit-learn-intelex/README.md

 Intel(R) Extension for Scikit-learn patching affects performance of specific Scikit-learn functionality listed below.
 In cases when unsupported parameters are used, the package fallbacks into original Scikit-learn.
 These limitations described below.
 If the patching does not cover your scenarios, [submit an issue on GitHub](https://github.com/intel/scikit-learn-intelex/issues).

 <details><summary>[Click to expand] 🔥 Scikit-learn algorithms affected by the patching</summary>
- Applying the patching will impact the following existing scikit-learn algorithms:

 |Task|Functionality|Parameters support|Data support|
 |:---|:------------|:-----------------|:-----------|